rustyeddy/rustyeddy.com/content/software/peer-review.md

 ---
-title: Peer Reviews - And Culture
+title: Peer Reviews
 date: 2020-02-02
-weight: 70
+weight: 60
 description: >
-  A necessary part of building a culture
+  A necessary part of building a culture of bullet proof software is having our work scrutized by peers before letting hit the general public or users.
-  Making changes to code on one's own in isolation can be problematic for a number of reasons, however, when you get a pair of scrutinizing eyes on your code, all sorts of things are going to come up that you probably had not considered.
 ---

+{{<draft>}}
 A _Peer Review_ is the process of _one or more peers_ knowledgable
 about your code who can examine and scrutinize every line.
 This is a painful process, but so necessary.